Local quenches, bulk entanglement entropy and a unitary Page curve: Introduction

-The approximation consists of taking the source to be infinitesimal.
-It is useful to consider this because a sequence of gates constitutes a quantum circuit and they are ubiquitous in quantum computation \cite{nielsen2001quantum}.
-Although this approximation has not been studied widely, a similar idea was exploited in \cite{Shimaji:2018czt}.
-Second, local quenches serve as models for the generation of quantum entanglement \cite{Calabrese:2007mtj,Eisler_2007,Stephan_2011}, which can be used as a resource for quantum computations.
-This resource is generally finite, and a multi-step computations often get difficult in later stages.
-Thus it is useful to implement quantum computation algorithms such that entanglement is generated in the process.
-The hope here is that certain condensed-matter systems, like cold atoms, could be realistically used to perform such quantum computations \cite{Hofferberth_2007,Langen_2013,Meinert_2013} Finally, in the holographic context, local quantum quenches provide models for the dynamics of localized perturbations in the dual gravity theory \cite{Nozaki:2013wia}.
-Depending on how exactly the quantum quench is done, this can be used to study the real time dynamics of bulk fields coupled to gravity, which is necessary to compute quantities such as quasi-normal modes and other time-dependent bulk observables of interest.
+Local quenches have been used to describe the spread of local perturbations in QFTs and many-body systems \cite{lieb1972, hastings2010locality}.
+For holographic field theories, the holographic description of local quenches is useful to study quantum chaos \cite{larkin1969quasiclassical,Shenker2014BlackHA}.
+They also serve as models for generation of quantum entanglement \cite{Calabrese:2007mtj,Eisler_2007,Stephan_2011}, a resource for quantum computations.
+In fact, local quenches are approximately equivalent to a quantum gate \cite{Shimaji:2018czt} and sequence of quantum gates are ubiquitous in quantum computations \cite{nielsen2001quantum}.
+The study of local quenches is exciting also because there is hope that local quenches could be simulated in condensed-matter systems like cold atoms \cite{Hofferberth_2007,Langen_2013,Meinert_2013}.
+From a holographic perspective, local quantum quenches provide models for the dynamics of localized perturbations in the dual gravity theory \cite{Nozaki:2013wia}.
+One can use these states to study the real time dynamics of bulk fields coupled to gravity.
+For example, if the unperturbed background is that of a black hole, one can compute quantities such as quasi-normal modes and other time-dependent bulk observables of interest.
 This is the setup that we will mostly work with.
-In particular, we will be interested in understanding entanglement structure of matter fields interacting with dynamical gravity in these kind of time-dependent states.
+In particular, we will be interested in understanding entanglement structure of matter fields interacting with dynamical gravity with local perturbations.